jfgreen/jfgreen.uk/content/why-data-engineering.md

 as Rust that demonstrate a [lot of potential for solving data intensive problems][6].

-There are exciting happenings in the ops space that could be beneficial to experiment with.
+There are exciting happenings in the ops space which could be beneficial to experiment with.
 For example, instrumenting data pipelines for [observability][7].
 We are also starting to see examples of how to do [continuous delivery for machine learning][8].